Financial Assistance for Outstanding Students

 If you have any questions about the application, please feel free to contact Michelle Shearer by phone at 570-768-8316 or via email at mshearer@centerfordairyexcellence.org.

 Congratulations to this year’s Dairy Leaders of Tomorrow Student Scholarship recipients!
-Isaac Dechow of Bald Eagle Area High School in Pennsylvania and Adria Russell of Juniata Valley High School in Pennsylvania were each recently awarded $3,000 scholarships to support their academic studies in dairy-related fields at a college or university this fall.
-Isaac and Adria were selected based on their academic performance, evidence of leadership, character and integrity, and their commitment to pursuing a future career in dairy.
+Evan Espenshade of Elizabethtown Area High School in Pennsylvania, Madison Mowrer of Juniata Valley High School in Pennsylvania, and Jordan O’Brien of Smith Vo-Ag High School in Massachusetts were each recently awarded $3,000 scholarships to support their academic studies in dairy-related fields at a college or university this fall.
+Emily and Ava were selected based on their academic performance, evidence of leadership, character and integrity, and their commitment to pursuing a future career in dairy.

 Feel free to contact Michelle Shearer at mshearer@centerfordairyexcellence.org with any questions.